A minimum of 112 UCAS points

 - Level 4: FIVE core modules with ONE optional module

-- Level 5: FIVE core modules with ONE optional module
+- Level 5: FOUR core modules with TWO optional modules

-- Level 6: THREE core modules with TWO optional modules
+- Level 6: FOUR core modules with TWO optional modules

 Incoming students are requested to choose their modules online via the University of Chester portal before commencement of their degree.